-The DTI awarded A a grant under the DTI incentive in the 2015 year of assessment.
-The grant included an amount of R25 000 in relation to costs that A had claimed a deduction for in 2014.
+The DTI awarded A a grant under the DTI incentive in the 2016 year of assessment.
+The grant included an amount of R25 000 in relation to costs that A had claimed a deduction for in 2015.

-An amount of R25 000 will be included in income in the 2015 year of assessment as it constitutes a recoupment under section 11(a).
+An amount of R25 000 will be included in income in the 2016 year of assessment as it constitutes a recoupment under section 8(4)(a).
 The balance of the grant will be exempt under section 12O(6)(a) assuming the details of the amount do not bring it within the ambit of section 8(4)(a).

 The exemption will continue to apply should the SPCV pay the amount over to another person pursuant to the exploitation rights in respect of the film.
-However, the exemption will only apply to the extent that the amount does not exceed any amount that the person contributed to the production of the film.38 The "production of the film" refers to the process of making the film and is a process which ends when the film is in a form in which it is regarded as ready for copies to be made and distributed, for presentation to the general public.
+However, the exemption will only apply to the extent that the amount does not exceed any amount that the person contributed to the production of the film.
+The "production of the film" refers to the process of making the film and is a process which ends when the film is in a form in which it is regarded as ready for copies to be made and distributed, for presentation to the general public.
 An amount which is contributed towards the funding of expenditure incurred or to be incurred in producing the film will be taken into account in calculating the amount of the exemption.
-The facts and circumstances of the production of the film and will be taken into account in calculating the taken into account.
-In contrast, the remuneration paid to part-time employees serving the food and beverages at the film's launch party will not be taken into account because it does not relate to the production of the film; it relates to the marketing of the film.
-These examples highlight that in determining if an amount relates to the production of the film, a taxpayer cannot only look at the nature of the expenditure, for example, salary remuneration, but must also look at the purpose and effect of the expenditure.
+The facts and circumstances of the particular case will determine whether an amount is incurred in the production of a film.
+For example, the remuneration paid to the lead